Baby Blues by Rick Kirkman and Jerry Scott for September 10, 2024

 15. Missing large

-Robert Nowall Premium Member 9 days ago
+Robert Nowall Premium Member about 2 months ago

 “You will use everything you learn.”
 I had some surprises.
 My grandfather taught me how to throw playing cards into a wastebasket from across the room…I found that I used that skill sorting parcels at the post office.